-Students will study A Christmas Carol.
+Students will study either Jekyll and Hyde or the Sign of Four.
 Students will comment on conventions of the novel and develop a sustained critical analysis of how the text relates to its context and literary tradition.
 Students will comment on writer's viewpoint and purpose and the overall effect of the text on the reader.